pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ### Impulse Response

-As its name suggest the impulse response of a system is the output of a system using an unit impulse as input.
-If a system convolve a signal with an unit impulse the impulse response will be equal to the original signal.
+As its name suggests, the impulse response of a system is the output of a system using a unit impulse as input.
+If a system convolves a signal with a unit impulse, the impulse response will be equal to the original signal.
 The impulse response of a system is computed as follows:

 ```
 n = bar_index